 Data entry, being one of the more rote and repetitive tasks, is one of the most popular business processes to be outsourced.
 By simply doing so can remove company-wide bottlenecks and free up critical resources

 However, it isn’t simply outsourcing the data entry process that gives an enterprise a competitive advantage.
 Sure, that’s a start.
 But the outsourced process needs to be accompanied with an understanding and ability to leverage productivity insights linked to the processing of data, to maximize overall performance.

 Data Processing Efficiency Via Accountability

 The value of data lies in its quality.
 Simply put, if there are inefficiencies in the way it is mined, analyzed, and interpreted, its value diminishes.

 This is where the helping hand of technology comes in.

 Data entry monitoring software gives organizations a tangible means of building accountability into their outsourced data processing.

-Companies like Insightful offer data entry monitoring software that analyzes exactly how agents use company time, allowing enterprises to highlight top-performers and get a more intricate view of how their high-level data entry processes are capable of being executed.
+Remote work monitoring companies like Insightful offer data entry monitoring software that analyzes exactly how agents use company time, allowing enterprises to highlight top performers and get a more intricate view of how their high-level data entry processes are capable of being executed.